-If your interested in a simpler translation you might consider The Common English Study Bible.
-It’s a study Bible of the same translation we used for our 90 Day New Testament Reading Program .
+If you’re interested in a simpler translation you might consider The Common English Study Bible.
+The Common English Bible (CEB) is an excellent translation that keeps things as simple as possible.
 (ISBN-13: 978-1609260286)

 The New Oxford Annotated Bible: New Revised Standard Version with the Apocrypha.This is the same translation as The New Interpreter’s Study Bible, with notes by different authors.
-We like the layout of The New Interpreter’s better.
+I like the layout and notes of The New Interpreter’s Study Bible better.
 (ISBN-10: 0-19-528478-X)

 Other Recommended Books:

-John Wesley, founder of Methodism, liked to say that he was a man of one book (meaning the Bible).
+John Wesley, the founder of Methodism, liked to say that he was a man of one book (meaning the Bible).
 He was, however, the author of many and reader of countless more.
 United Methodists have always had great respect for learning.
-Below are some recommendations from John Collins.
+Below are a few of my recommendations.

-Please note that the recommendation of a book is not meant to imply that John agrees with every part of it.
-If he only recommended books that he completely agreed with, his list of recommended books would be very short indeed.
-This applies to books recommended on both this website and the http://www.revcollins.com.
+Please note that the recommendation of a book is not meant to imply that I agree with every part of it.
+If I only recommended books that I completely agreed with, my list of recommended books would be very short indeed.

 Bible Study Aids: